ipfs/specs/BITSWAP.md

 # Introduction

-Bitswap is a message-based protocol, as opposed to response-reply.
+Bitswap is a message-based protocol, as opposed to request-response.
 All messages contain wantlists, and/or blocks.
-Upon receiving a wantlist, a Bitswap server should eventually send wanted blocks if it has them.
+Upon receiving a wantlist, a Bitswap server should eventually process and respond to the requester with either information about the block or the block itself.
 Upon receiving blocks, the client should send a `Cancel` notification to peers that have asked for the data, signifying that the client no longer wants the block.

 Bitswap aims to be a simple protocol, so that implementations can balance aspects such as throughput, latency, fairness, memory usage, etc. for their specific requirements.